ftschirpke/kakebo/README.md

 # kakebo
-A small CLI/TUI tool to keep track of your expenses.
+A small CLI/TUI tool to keep track of expenses.